sderosiaux/number-converter-alphabet/README.md

 ## Generator

-For commodity, there is a also a generator function that is available, to automatically increment the value it outputs :
+For convenience, there is a also a generator function that is available, to automatically increment the value it outputs :

 ```js